ShaodongWei/ProteoPrep/README.md

 ```
 streamlit run ./script/app.py # run it locally
 nohup streamlit run ./scripts/app.py > streamlit.log 2>&1 & # Or run in background.
 You can close the terminal or browser, typing the URL to your broswer will get you back to the interface.
+ps aux | grep streamlit # show you the streamlit running in background
 ```